What is AI SEO? 2026 Definition + Platforms

 On this page

-AI SEO is the practice of optimizing your content so AI engines pick it as a source.
+What is AI SEO?
+AI SEO is the practice of structuring your content so AI engines pick it as a source.
+Those engines include Google’s AI Overviews, ChatGPT, Perplexity, Copilot, and Gemini.

 It’s classic SEO with two new jobs: